compilerla/compiler.la/_posts/2024-06-14-Tales-From-TCamp.md

 I enjoyed hearing about Metro’s goal to consolidate their apps, and this session was a way to brainstorm.
 It was cool meeting the folks creating Catenary maps as well!

-##Marie Araneta
+## Marie Araneta

-During Transportation Camp 2024, I attended several interesting sessions, but the one that stood out to me the most was Phoebe Chiu’s presentation on “Public Art and Artists in Residency on Transit/Street Furniture.”
+I attended several interesting sessions, but the one that stood out to me the most was Phoebe Chiu’s presentation on “Public Art and Artists in Residency on Transit/Street Furniture.”
 I found this session particularly compelling because it focused on using art as a catalyst for positive change in public transportation.
 Phoebe showcased various examples of how art has influenced public transportation infrastructure, such as a TAP card design contest at UCLA, slow street initiatives in Oakland and Los Angeles, and art installations at transportation facilities.